harikrishnan06/made-if76evax/project/project-plan.md

 **Impact of Gas Prices on E-Mobility Adoption and CO₂ Emissions in the Americas**

 ## Main Question
-How do fluctuations in gas prices influence the adoption of e-mobility and its subsequent impact on CO₂ emissions across regions in the Americas?
+How do fluctuations in gas prices influence the adoption of e-mobility  across regions in the Americas?

 ## Description
-This project investigates the relationship between gas prices, e-mobility adoption, and CO₂ emissions in the Americas.
-As fuel costs fluctuate, they can significantly impact consumer choices, particularly the shift towards electric vehicles (EVs).
-This analysis will use data on gas prices, EV adoption rates, and CO₂ emissions to explore how rising or falling gas prices affect the rate at which regions transition to e-mobility and reduce emissions.
-By employing statistical analysis and visualizations, the project aims to reveal patterns that could guide policymakers and industry stakeholders in fostering sustainable transportation initiatives.
+This project explores the relationship between gas prices and electric vehicle (EV) adoption in the United States.
+The hypothesis is that rising gas prices encourage EV adoptiondue to cost-saving motivations.
+A data pipeline was developed to preprocess, transform, and merge gas price and EV sales datasets for comprehensive analysis.

 ## Datasources
 ### Datasource1: EIA Gas Price Data